5 Ways To Up The Intensity In Any Cardio Workout

 2/ Monitor Your Heart Rate

 Since your recovery rate is quicker the fitter you get, you won’t need your rest breaks to be as long as they were when you first started exercising.
 But when you’ve been doing the same workout for a while, it’s easy to go onto autopilot.
-So you may be resting for much longer than your body needs.
+So you may be resting for much longer than your body needs and lowering the intensity of your workout.
 Monitoring your heart rate is a way to figure out how much rest you actually need.

 Try it: Wearing a heart rate monitor is a quick and convenient way to track your heart rate.
 But if you don’t have one, just find a clock with a second hand (or use the timer on your phone) and monitor your heart rate with index finger and ring finger on the inside wrist of your opposite arm and count the number of beats in ten seconds.
 When the number of beats starts decreasing rapidly, you’re good to go again.